sabrinabryce/SmartZone/README.md

 ## Calibration

-To recalibrate in a new room:
+To recalibrate in a new room open shell and run

-Open shell and run:

     import test
     test.run()

 Observe raw light, temperature, and occupancy values.

-Then adjust:
+Then adjust

 - BRIGHT_RAW
 - DARK_RAW